 Twinkl have a bunch of these little packs – for our purpose we mixed a few of them together

-but you could just stick to one set of words – here are the links (all are part of their Platinum package).
+but you could just stick to one set of words – here are the links (all are part of their Paid for Classic package).

 Hope your Wizards have as much fun as mine did.

 All Links and reference to Twinkl are valid at the time of writing this post.